Engoo Blog Language Tips

 The kids stuffed themselves with pizza and potato chips.

-Some foods can be stuffed when they are filled with another kind of food.
+Even foods themselves can be stuffed when they're filled with another kind of food.

 What kinds of things?
 Well, almost anything!